PrestaShop/PrestaShopAutomationFramework/EXAMPLE_WORKFLOWS.md

 ### First test: is my module available in the BackOffice?
 To know this, well, easy, log in to the back office, write the name of the module in the search box, see if it shows up.
-Here is the code for this test (this is a method inside the `MyTest` class defined above):
+Here is the code for this test (this is a method inside the `NoteToSelfTest` class defined above):

 ```php
 public function testOurModuleIsFoundByPrestaShop()